ThePJB/rustvox/README.md

 # Problems
 * Need debug information, stupid holes in world
-    It seems like its literally doing everything correctly and then drawing the wrong fucking thing on the screen
+    It seems like its literally doing everything correctly and then drawing the wrong stuffing thing on the screen
 * Remove glam
 * unloading might be slightly lazy
-* weird shit when you go in the ground
+* weird stuff when you go in the ground
 * lel mouse scrolling is on a different axis and im not handling it
 * screenshot button